Oreoxmt/docs/tidb-cloud/vector-search-get-started-via-python-client.md

 ### Step 5.
 Connect to the TiDB cluster

-Use the `tidb_vector.integrations.TiDBVectorClient()` function to connect to your TiDB cluster and create a table `embedded_documents` with a vector column to serve as the vector store.
+Use the `TiDBVectorClient` class to connect to your TiDB cluster and create a table `embedded_documents` with a vector column to serve as the vector store.

 > **Note**
 >